Avikal-24/Alarm-Git/README.md

 git add (name of file)        % lets us add files to index

-git add -A                    % to add all the files in 1 go
+git add .                    % to add all the files in 1 go

 git commit -m"(message)"      % recording snapshot of the repo at current time